-The Metals Company fully abandons plan for deep sea mining licence at International Seabed Authority, company confirms at Q1 Corporate Update Call
+The Metals Company fully abandons plan for deep sea mining licence through International Seabed Authority

 The Metals Company will not seek a commercial recovery licence from the ISA but will seek to maintain its exploration rights through its two subsidiaries.
 But has it left Nauru and Tonga out in the financial cold?